13 Mar 2026

 KAGENT_A2A_URL = os.environ["KAGENT_A2A_URL"]

-"""Send a message to the kagent A2A endpoint and return the response."""
+"""Send a message to the kagent A2A endpoint and return the raw result."""

 payload = {